 In fact, he had been replaced in three of Cork’s five championship games up to that point.
 That he was asked to go again in extra-time, exemplified his importance to the team.
 That he agreed to go again, typified the courage that had always endeared him to the Cork supporters.
 Unless this Cork team reach the holy grail, they will eternally (if somewhat unfairly) be shackled by connotations surrounding flakiness and timidity.
 As a player who embodied the old saying about the size of the dog in the fight, the same can never be said about Daniel Kearney.

 When the 5ft 8” Sarsfields man entered the domain of inter-county hurling in 2012, the Kilkenny behemoth was still reigning supreme.
 With directness very much in vogue, size and physicality were the prerequisites on which their dominance was built.
-Of course, Richie Hogan and Tommy Walsh were exceptions to the rule, their comparative diminutiveness offset by fearlessness and extraordinary aerial ability.
-Unblessed with such super-human skills in the air however, Kearney would have to engineer for himself a niche that would allow him to survive and then thrive in the Land of Giants.
+Of course, Richie Hogan and Tommy Walsh were exceptions to the rule, their comparatively slight frames offset by fearlessness and extraordinary aerial ability.
+Unblessed with such super-human skills in the air however, Kearney had to engineer for himself a niche that would allow him to survive and then thrive in the Land of Giants.
 He based his game on a simple tenet; that while the initial battle may occur in the skies, the subsequent skirmish on terra-firma is often of the most consequence.
-It is on this battle-front that Kearney would prove his worth, utilising his agility and low centre of gravity to emerge from warrens of bodies and ash, ball in hand.
+It is on this battle-front that Kearney proved his worth, utilising his agility and low centre of gravity to emerge from warrens of bodies and ash, ball invariably in hand.
 On this, a career was forged.

 When spurious rumours emerged from the murky realm of social media regarding Daniel Kearney’s retirement in 2016, the reaction on Leeside bordered on apathy, the indifference owing much to the consensus that his inter-county career was already on the wane.
 When the Sarsfields man declared his intention to step away from the inter-county game last month, the difference in response was telling.
 While not quite descending into mournful lamentations, the general response conveyed the wistful understanding that Kearney’s unique blend of qualities was almost irreplaceable.
 Although Kearney stopped short of announcing his retirement from inter-county hurling, he will be thirty-one when the pre-season drudgery rears it’s ugly head once again next year.
 For a player whose game is still predominantly based on the more thankless aspects of the game, a return to the trenches will surely be less than appealing.